marcinsokolowski/msfitslib/README.md

-# mscommonlib
+# msfitslib
-Common library with several C++ base classes, which might be useful of required by other projects by Marcin Sokolowski
+Common library with several C++ base classes (same as in mscommonlib) and also classes for reading and manipulating FITS files (same as msfitslib_core), which might be useful of required by other projects by Marcin Sokolowski

 # required :
    sudo apt-get install libnova-dev libnova fftw2 fftw-dev libnova-0.16-0 libnova-dev fftw3-dev libhdf5-dev